Bangkok Parks: Why You Should Visit Lumphini Park

 I walked up and said hello in Thai and asked if I could purchase water.
 My Thai stopped at hello, so I took some money out and pantomimed drinking from a bottle.
 He nodded vigorously and seated me at one of the benches, then offered me a Chinese tea.

-Spending Time with my New Friends
+Spending Time with My New Friends

 As I looked around, I saw most of them were silver-haired, though not all.
 And they were quite intrigued by the silly American who came to ask for water!